door2door-io/data-engineer-challenge/README.md

 ## Events on `vehicle`

 Possible events:
-- `register` add a vehicle to the operating period
+- `register` adds a vehicle to the operating period
 - `update` updates a vehicle location
-- `deregister` remove a vehicle from the operating period.
+- `deregister` removes a vehicle from the operating period.
 After this event occurs, the vehicle will never send further location updates.

 When a vehicle event is emitted, the `data` field has the following format: